newfies-dialer/newfies-dialer/docs/source/installation-overview.rst

 Caching System
 ==============

-User requests a page, the Web server makes all sorts of calculations for business logic and to create the page that your site’s visitor sees.
+When a User requests a page, the Web server makes calculations for business logic and to create the page that your visitor sees.
-It creates processing-overhead perspective, than your standard read-a-file-off-the-filesystem server arrangement.
+It creates a processing overhead higher than a standard read-a-file-off-the-filesystem server arrangement.

-That’s where caching comes in.
+This is where caching comes in.

 To cache something is to save the result of an expensive calculation so that you don’t have to perform the calculation next time.